MatPiech/motor-fault-diagnosis/fault_diagnosis/thermovision/README.md

-# Squirrel Cage Motor Fault Diagnosis in Thermal Images
+# Fault Diagnosis in a Squirrel-Cage Induction Motor using Thermal Images

 ## Sensors & Data